(Adapted from Zimmerman Lehman's book, Boards That Love Fundraising: A How-To Guide for Your Board.)

 When scouting for new members, many boards give first consideration to individuals with expertise in the substantive work of the organization but with few other requisite skills.
 A small theater company, for example, stocks its board with individuals who have a solid grounding in theater (actors, stage designers, directors) and who can thereupon offer valuable assistance with program planning and oversight.
 A youth program looks for social workers and teachers; an environmental group considers people already involved in the environmental arena.
 This strategy is grounded in the understandable desire to gather like-minded people together in support of the organization, and this is all to the good.
 These board members must, however, be balanced with individuals who can play leading roles in the fundraising effort (and who, of course, are committed to the work of the organization and ready to address other board responsibilities).
 After all, is it fair to expect an accomplished stage designer to be an expert in fundraising and fiscal management?

-When recruiting and orienting new members, most boards fail to make fundraising a priority.
-The ability to raise funds is rarely factored into the board recruitment process, and members are not alerted to their fundraising responsibilities.
 Many organizations engage in what we call "anecdotal board recruitment"-that is, current board members encourage their friends and colleagues to join the board without regard to the skills these folks possess, particularly their ability to raise funds.

 Many organizations do not make the effort to convince members of the business community to become board members.
 They think of themselves as doing good, not making money.
 Yet running a nonprofit organization-be it a school, social service agency, cultural organization, or church-means running a business, though one with a community benefit purpose.
 Raising funds is critical to the success of every business.